A Q&A with Jared Siekierka of Donor Network West

-Donor Network West in San Ramon, California, implemented a donor imaging program in 2010 to share data with the transplant centers in its region and facilitate echo imaging review.
-Jared Siekierka, Clinical Operations Manager, talks about the OPO’s experience and why organ imaging is one of the most important information sharing tools they use in allocation.
+Donor Network West in San Ramon, California, implemented a donor imaging program in 2010 to share data with the transplant hospitals in its region and facilitate echo imaging review.
+Jared Siekierka, clinical operations manager, talks about the organ procurement organization’s (OPO) experience, and discusses why organ imaging is one of the most important information sharing tools they use in allocation.

 Q. What’s your role at Donor Network West?